FlavScents AInsights Entry: Geranium Oil (CAS: 8000-46-2)

 5. Use in Fragrances

-Geranium oil is a versatile ingredient in the fragrance industry, used in a wide range of product types including perfumes, soaps, and lotions.
-It is a key component in floral fragrance families and serves as a modifier or impact note.
+Geranium oil is a versatile ingredient in the fragrance industry, commonly used in floral, chypre, and oriental fragrance families.
+It acts as a modifier and impact note, providing a fresh and rosy character.
 Typical concentration ranges in fragrance formulations vary from 0.5% to 5%, depending on the desired effect and product type.
-Geranium oil contributes primarily to the top and middle notes due to its moderate volatility.
+Geranium oil contributes primarily to the top and middle notes of a fragrance, offering moderate volatility that helps bridge the transition between the initial and heart phases of a scent.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts